-The greatest annual (calendar year) net change in emissions for each pollutant of concern forms the basis of the analysis.
-To ensure capture of the worst-case year, net change in emissions must be calculated from the start of the action annually until the direct and indirect emissions have been shown to have reached steady state.
-Steady state is reached when the action is fully implemented and there no increase or decrease in emissions from the previous year.
+To ensure capture of the worst-case year, net change in emissions must be calculated from the start of the action annually until the completion of the action.
+An action is considered to have reached completion for air quality when direct and indirect emissions have been shown to have reached steady state.
+Steady state is reached when the action is fully implemented and there is no increase or decrease in emissions from the previous year.